odise/odise.github.io/_posts/2015-01-10-busybox-python.md

 RUN easy_install awscli
 ```

 There might be some [limitations](https://www.egenix.com/products/python/PyRun/doc/#_Toc390548380) due to the nature of Pyrun.
 I didn't tested tools other then `aws` so far.
+If you have some experience in using Pyrun, please drop me a line.